pburglin/EpicSagaBuilder/README.md

 ### Prerequisites

 1. Node.js 18+ and npm
-2. GPT4All with a LLM model (tested with "Llama 3.2 3B Instruct")
+2. GPT4All with a LLM model (tested with "Llama 3.2 3B Instruct") or a SaaS LLM like Open AI, DeepSeek, Google AI etc
 3. Supabase account (free tier works fine)
 4. Git (optional, for version control)